+There, it must be said, the similarity between the two books ends.
 Andrea Barrett is a splendid writer of what, for lack of any better term, we call literary fiction; Elizabeth Gilbert, author of the extremely popular memoir Eat, Pray, Love, is an energetic scribbler.
 Barrett writes of science and scientists from profound understanding and passion, exploring how scientific reason and human feeling collide and illuminate one another.
-Gilbert’s novel is another matter.
+Gilbert’s…

 This article is available to subscribers only.